michalkmet/xp-orange-human-readable-duration-format/NOTES.md

 - ✅ DONE UAT6.3 When I pass 66794645 then I want to see '2 years, 3 months, 2 weeks, 3 days, 2 hours, 4 minutes and 5 seconds'

 - ✅ DONE Refactor

+Pomodoro 10:

+- 🚧 IN PROGRESS remove months and weeks